nico-swan-com/git-project-fetcher/README.md

 ## Setup

 To set up the project, ensure you have [Nix](https://nixos.org/download.html) installed.
-You can then use the following commands to enter the development environment:
-The project uses [Devenv](https://devenv.sh/) together with [direnv](https://direnv.net/) to manage the development environment.
+The project uses [devenv.sh](https://devenv.sh/) together with [direnv](https://direnv.net/) to manage the development environment.

 ## Usage